mzeyneloglu/java-spelling_bee_game/README.md

 It will aim to produce words, provided that it contains the letter condition and the central letter.
 It is aimed to earn points with the words it finds.
 The word it finds is a pangram word.
-If the word he finds is a word other than the pangram word, he will get 7 points. number of words – will earn 3 points. information section.
+If the word he finds is a word other than the pangram word, he will get 7 points. number of letters – will earn 3 points. information section.
 In our game, there are two modes that the user can choose.
 These modes are buttons can be assigned their own letters and letters can be assigned by the computer